lucillalanzoni/fMRI-codes/README.md

 # fMRI-codes

-Here I will upload some of the scripts that I am using to save time when running fMRI analyses.
+This repository contains Python script I wrote to automate analyses of fMRI data.